Information for MEng Industrial Engineering Students

 Elective Courses

-Elective courses must be selected from list E12, E01, or MECH courses.
+All but one of the elective courses must be selected from list E12, while the remaining elective must be selected from list E12, E01, or MECH courses.
 Many MECH courses are reserved for MECH and AERO students and are not available to INDU students.
 Similarly, courses in E01 are often reserved for students from certain programs, and not available to others.
 Always select electives that are available to INDU students.
 Further note that the following courses cannot be taken for credit as part of your program: ENCS 6031, ENCS 6041, ENCS 6042, ENCS 6821, CHME 6981.
 Also, MBA courses are not available as electives in options II - VI.

 - Course offerings are based on when they are scheduled to be taken according to the course sequences.
 Students should follow the course sequence based on their term of entry.
 Those who do not follow their course sequence are at great risk of having to extend their program and delay graduation.